la2050/archive/_projects/2016/changing-lives-through-jobs-create-a-secondchance-for-l-a-through-employment.md

   dignity, and creates better physical and mental health, while also setting in motion changes that have positive ripple effects on families, communities, and society.
-project_image_2: 1107194355741-team88.jpg
-empty_column_1: ''
 organization_name: Chrysalis
 organization_website: changelives.org
-organization_name_2: Chrysalis
-organization_activity: >-
-  Chrysalis’ mission is to create a pathway to self-sufficiency for homeless and low-income individuals by providing the resources and support needed to find and retain employment.
-ein: ''

 ---